madzm92/Capstone/README.md

 ## Week 2: Jan/28 - Feb/3
 - Deliverable: None

+### Failures:
+Continued research on idea one.
+My main goal is to get idea one working, but I need to find some data sources that work to validate the model.
+I have found one article that references two different data sets, but I am having issues accessing them.
+I will spend the next day or so doing some addional research, and if I cannot find a data source to use, I will pivot to a new idea.

+### Successes:

+Finding the one article that references sources.

+### Difficulties:

+Coming up with alternative ideas that would involve easier data sources.

 ## Week 3: Feb/4 - Feb/10
 - Deliverable: Create the requirement specification slides: include high level requirements, target audience & users, and an engineering diagram of inputs and outputs of project